Mixture of technology and education from three decades

 Xiphera offers optimised hardware-based implementations of standardised cryptographic algorithms and solutions.
 Therefore, it is natural that when my first project is finished, I will jump to other Xiphera projects and contribute to them with my acquired expertise and enthusiasm.

-I feel great to be the part of the innovative and capable Xiphera team!
+I feel great to be the part of the innovative and capable team of Xiphera!
 It is fascinating to spread the latest cryptographic know-how to wider audience, which hopefully will lead to a more secure world with peace of mind for everyone.